DarkBunneh/ProjectFiles/README.md

 ### stats.sh
 This small script was my first attempt at Unix scripting a LONG time ago.
 It does nothing but clears the screen and prints some system information.
 I only make this file available for those of you who were once in my position of wanting to script but had no place to start.
 I believe this file is a wonderful place to start.
 Download it, learn from it, hack it and use it.
 The only way you're going to learn is by DOING.
 So take, and DO.

+*** bashrc
+My personal .bashrc file for Debian 8.
+This builds upon the default .bashrc by adding 256-color mode, colorizing the prompt,  and adding many aliases that I use the most.
+Very useful if you ask me.
+Use it if you wish.